If you’ve ever searched for a job on Google, you’ve already seen Google for Jobs in action.

 What Is Google for Jobs?

-People have been job searching online for years already.
+People have been job searching online for decades already.
 Google for Jobs, introduced in 2017, is Google’s way of enhancing how these results appear, making it easier to find and promote job vacancies.

 I think it’s safe to assume that you already know what Google is and how to use it.